Procedures for Review By the DHHB

-The DHHB generally conducts hearings in referred complaints of alleged discriminatory harassment (based on the Nondiscrimination, Discriminatory Harassment and Sexual and Interpersonal Misconduct Policy (“Discrimination and Sexual Misconduct Policy”) found at http://www.stlawu.edu/university-policies-and-procedures where the complainant is a member of the St. Lawrence University community as an active student, active faculty member, or an active member of staff, subject to the following:
+The DHHB generally conducts reviews of investigatory findings in complaints of alleged discriminatory harassment (based on the Nondiscrimination, Discriminatory Harassment and Sexual and Interpersonal Misconduct Policy (“Discrimination and Sexual Misconduct Policy”) found at http://www.stlawu.edu/university-policies-and-procedures where the complainant is a member of the St. Lawrence University community as an active student, active faculty member, or an active member of staff, and the matter has been referred to DHHB by the Title IX Coordinator for handling under these procedures.
+Generally:

-□ when the party charging discriminatory harassment or the party charged with discriminatory harassment is a student, the provisions of the Discrimination and Sexual Misconduct Policy will apply.
+□ when the party charging discriminatory harassment or the party charged with discriminatory harassment is a student, the provisions of the Discrimination and Sexual Misconduct Policy will apply, including possible referral to these procedures.

-□ when the party charged with discriminatory harassment is a staff member (exempt or non-exempt, with or without bargaining unit representation), complaints will be investigated and referred to the Vice President with oversight of the area in which the charged party works and a second Vice President appointed by the Vice President of Community and Employee Relations, unless s/he refers the matter to the DHHB for handling;
+□ when the party charged with discriminatory harassment is a staff member (exempt or non-exempt, with or without bargaining unit representation), complaints will be handled under the Discrimination and Sexual Misconduct policy unless referred for review by the Title IX Coordinator under these procedures.

-□ when the party charged with discriminatory harassment is not an active community member, complaints will be investigated and referred to a Vice President appointed by the Vice President for Community and Employee Relations, unless referred by s/he to the DHHB or other appropriate person or body.
+□ when the party charged with discriminatory harassment is not an active community member, complaints will be handled under the Discrimination and Sexual Misconduct policy unless referred for review by the Title IX Coordinator under the procedures.

-Staff and Faculty may report complaints of discriminatory harassment, other than Sexual Misconduct (including sexual harassment) to any Responsible Administrator identified in the Discrimination and Sexual Misconduct Policy or may speak with their supervisor, the Director of Campus Safety, the Director of Human Resources for Employee Relations, or the Title IX Coordinator, for guidance on how to proceed.
+Staff and Faculty may report complaints of discriminatory harassment, other than Sexual Misconduct to any Responsible Administrator identified in the Discrimination and Sexual Misconduct Policy [link] or may speak with their supervisor, the Director of Campus Safety, the Director of Human Resources for Employee Relations, or the Chair of the DHHB, for guidance on how to proceed.
+(For information regarding Sexual Misconduct complaints, see the Discrimination and Sexual Misconduct Policy.)

 Even though falling within the DHHB’s jurisdiction, a complaint that is deemed to be more appropriately heard or processed under other existing procedures at the University based on all of the known facts and circumstances may be referred by the Chairperson of the DHHB for handling to those procedures.

-At any time prior to the actual submission to the DHHB hearing process, the Chairperson of the DHHB can explore an informal resolution to the complaint provided both the complaining party and the charged party agree to such a process.
+At any time prior to the actual submission to the DHHB for review, the Chairperson of the DHHB can explore an informal resolution to the complaint provided both the complaining party and the charged party agree to such a process.
 Informal resolution of complaints may not be appropriate in all cases.
 Either party may choose to terminate informal processing at any time.

 Confidentiality will be maintained to the extent practicable.
 However, a request by a complaining party that the University limit its disclosure of information may impair its ability to most effectively respond.
 The University will nonetheless take reasonable steps to investigate and respond as best it can.

-Complaints heard by the DHHB cannot be re-heard or simultaneously heard by other university committees or hearing bodies.
+Complaints finally reviewed by the DHHB cannot be re-heard or simultaneously heard by other University committees or hearing bodies.
 When complaints of discriminatory harassment are being heard or investigated as possible violations of federal, state or local laws or regulations the DHHB may decide to temporarily postpone hearings on the complaint(s) as appropriate, but such external proceedings are not a substitute for proceedings under these procedures.

 Vice President and Dean of Student Life Joe Tolliver, 229-5311, Sullivan Student Center, email@example.com